fshowalter/franksmovielog.com-v1/content/reviews/1110-cult-of-chucky-2017.md

 venue_notes:
 ---

 The opening got my hopes up.
-It picks up right from the tag ending Curse of Chucky.
-X returns as Andy who's now a young man suffering from post traumatic stress disorder following the events of the first three films.
-We meet him on a date that, of course, doesn't go well once she realizes his past.
+Picking up from <span data-imdb-id="tt2230358">_Curse of Chucky_</span>'s post-credits tag, Alex Vincent returns as Andy, now an adult suffering from post-traumatic stress disorder.
+We meet him on a date that, of course, doesn’t go well.
 Andy returns to his isolated cabin.
-Weapons line the walls.
-He stars drinking, then opens a secret safe and removes a badly mangled Chucky who he's been keeping prisoner.
-Chucky cracks wise about his failed date and Andy begins torturing the demonic doll.
+From a secret safe, he removes Chucky, now mangled and disfigured.
+Chucky cracks wise about the failed date and Andy tortures him with a blowtorch.

 <!-- end -->

 I loved this setup.
-The final showdown between Andy and Chucky.
-I was onboard.
+A final showdown between Andy and Chucky.
+I was on board.

 But then the film shifts.
-We rejoin X from Curse of Chucky, now in a criminal institution.
-No problem, I can roll with this.
-Curse was one of my favorite entries.
-Some plot happens and she's transferred to a lesser security prison.
-This proves to be the film's primary setting.
-An isolated concrete obliesk full of stark white hallways and snowy exteriors.
+We rejoin Fiona Dourif from _Curse of Chucky_, now in a criminal institution.
+No problem, I can roll with this. _Curse_ was one of my favorite entries.
+Her doctor transfers her to a lesser security prison.
+An isolated concrete fortress full of stark white hallways and snowy exteriors.
 I loved the snow.

-Anyway, Andy's forgotten as we get a story involving Chucky and the other inmates.
-He shows up in the finale as something of an afterthought.
-Not Scatman Caruthers bad, but headscratcher nonetheless.
+But now the film meanders.
+We meet the other inmates and the chief doctor.
+Chucky shows up and stars offing inmates, framing Dourif’s character.
+Andy arrives for the finale as an afterthought.
+Not Scatman Crothers bad, but a head-scratcher.

-This one's an odd duck.
-There's a lot to like.
-In addition to the above highlights, Chucky gets the funniest line of the series, referring to another antagonist: "I'm not sure if I should kill him or just take notes!"
+This one proves an odd duck.
+The tone proves uneven, veering from antiseptic horror to black comedy.
+To wit, Chucky delivers the funniest line of the series when referring to another antagonist saying, “I’m not sure if I should kill him or just take notes!”

-But the opening tease of a final showdown between Andy and Chucky never materializes and the ending left me underwhelmed.
-Yes, it serves as a finale for the series, but it feels like the Andy bits were grafted onto an existing story.
-Said story isn't bad, but not what I wanted from the finale.
+But the opening tease of a final showdown between Andy and Chucky never materializes, and the ending underwhelmed.
+Yes, it serves as a series finale, but it feels like they grafted the Andy bits onto another story.
+Said story isn’t bad, but not the finale I wanted.